-The main product used for this study is the GLOBAL\MULTIYEAR\PHY\001\030 reanalysis distributed by Copernicus Marine Service (https://doi.org/10.48670/moi-00021).
-This reanalysis is developed from the NEMO global ocean model with a horizontal resolution of 1/12° (9 km at the equator and 2 km close to the poles) and with 50 vertical levels where observational products are assimilated using a reduced-order Kalman filter.
-Along track altimeter data (Sea Level Anomaly), Satellite Sea Surface Temperature, Sea Ice Concentration and in situ Temperature and Salinity vertical Profiles are jointly assimilated.
-Moreover, a 3D-VAR scheme provides a correction for the slowly-evolving large-scale biases in temperature and salinity.
-This reanalysis covers the period 1993-onward.
-It was driven by the ERAinterim atmospheric fluxes from 1993 to 2019, and ERA5 thereafter.
-A more detailed description and study is proposed by Lellouche et al. 2021.
-The use of ocean reanalysis makes it possible to both study surface MHWs and to compare the results with other satellite datasets but also to gain insight in their vertical structure.
-This reanalysis is particularly well suited to the study of near-surface phenomena due to its refined vertical discretization in the first 50 metres of the ocean (first 18th layers of the reanalysis).
-In this study we calculated a 30-year 3D daily climatology of temperature using the baseline period 1993-2022, and used the data from the year 2023 to characterise the MHW in the NA tropical Ocean.
+The main product used for this study is the GLOBAL_MULTIYEAR_PHY_001_030 reanalysis distributed by Copernicus Marine Service (product ref. no. 01; Table 1).
+This reanalysis is developed from the NEMO global ocean model, with a horizontal resolution of $1/12^{\circ}$

+(9 km at the Equator and 2 km close to the poles) and with 50 vertical levels where observational products are assimilated using a reduced-order Kalman filter.
+Along-track altimeter data (sea level anomaly), satellite sea surface temperature, sea ice concentration, and in situ temperature and salinity vertical profiles are jointly assimilated.
+Moreover, a 3D-VAR scheme provides a correction for the slowly evolving large-scale biases in temperature and salinity.
+This reanalysis covers the period 1993 onward.
+It was driven by the ERA Interim atmospheric fluxes from 1993 to 2019 and ERA5 thereafter.
+A more detailed description and study is proposed by Lellouche et al. (2021).
+The use of ocean reanalysis makes it possible to both study surface MHWs and compare the results with other satellite datasets but also to gain insight in their vertical structure.
+This reanalysis is particularly well suited to the study of near-surface phenomena due to its refined vertical discretisation in the first 50 m of the ocean (first 18 layers of the reanalysis).
+In this study we calculated a 30-year 3D daily climatology of temperature using the baseline period 1993-2022 and used the data from the year 2023 to characterise MHWs in the NA tropical ocean.

-2.2 Characterisation of Marine Heatwaves
+2.2 Characterisation of marine heatwaves

-MHWs are prolonged period of abnormally high seawater temperature.
-We identified an MHW event as a period of at least five consecutive days where the temperature exceeds the 90th percentile of a 30-year climatology, following Hobday et al. (2016) recommendations.
-The 90th percentile and the mean temperature climatology were smoothed using a 31-day moving window to reduce high-frequency noise while detecting MHWs.
-First, we detected MHWs for the surface layer in 2023 using this definition to characterize the studied event.
-Then, we detected surface MHWs from 1993 to 2022 in order to compare the MHWs characteristics over the climatology period.
-Additionally, we detected 2023 MHWs from the surface to 2,225 m depth (the 41st depth layers of the reanalysis) to investigate subsurface MHW signatures for this particular year.
+MHWs are prolonged periods of abnormally high seawater temperature.
+We identified an MHW event as a period of at least 5 consecutive days where the temperature exceeds the 90th percentile of a 30-year climatology, following the recommendations by Hobday et al. (2016).
+The 90th percentile and the mean temperature climatology were smoothed using a 31 d moving window to reduce high-frequency noise while detecting MHWs.
+First, we detected MHWs for the surface layer in 2023 using this definition to characterise the studied event.
+Then, we detected surface MHWs from 1993 to 2022 in order to compare the MHW characteristics over the climatology period.
+Additionally, we detected 2023 MHWs from the surface to 2225 m depth (the first 41 depth layers of the reanalysis) to investigate subsurface MHW signatures for this particular year.